Category:712 Structural Steel Construction

 718.104.22.168.3 Shear Connector Welding

-Current practices by the contractor utilize the installation of shear connectors by field personnel.
+Current practices by the contractor may utilize the installation of shear connectors by field personnel.
 Most shear connector welding is completed by an automated welding process.
 AWS does not have a qualification procedure established in QC7.
-Instead, welders are to be qualified in accordance with AWS D1.5 Clause 7.7 by MoDOT field personnel.
-Shear connector welders may be qualified by conducting a preproduction test.
+Instead, welders shall be qualified in accordance with 2002 AWS Bridge Welding Code D1.5 Clause 7.7 by MoDOT field personnel.
+Shear connector welders shall be qualified by conducting a preproduction test.
 This test involves the welder welding two shear connectors to a test plate or to the production plate.
 The test specimens shall be visually inspected to ensure a full 360° weld.
-After the welds have cooled, the shear connectors are then bent to an angle of approximately 30° from the original axis by either striking with a hammer or placing a pipe over the shear connector and then bending.
+After the welds have cooled, the shear connectors shall then be bent to an angle of approximately 30° from the original axis by either striking with a hammer or placing a pipe over the shear connector and then bending.
 If the shear connector does not exhibit a complete weld or a failure occurs in the weld of either shear connector, the welder shall adjust the automatic welding machine and retest on a separate weld test plate.
 The welder may not retest on the actual production plate.

 Once shear connector production welding has commenced, any welds that do not exhibit the full 360° weld may be repaired using a 5/16 in. fillet weld for shear connector diameters up to one inch and 3/8 in. for diameters greater than one inch.
 The repair weld shall extend 3/8 in. beyond the end of the area to be repaired.